 Board games were the first domain in which systems were built to procedurally generate game rules.
 They have several features that make them a natural place to start.
 For one, there is a discrete, finite structure to the games that simplifies encoding; unlike computer games, which are defined by an often complex body of code, games like chess are defined by simple sets of rules.
-Secondly, there is already a culture of inventing board-game variants, so automatic invention of game variants can draw from existing investigations into manual generation of game variants, and the design books that have been written about those investigations [8, 2].
+Secondly, there is already a culture of inventing board-game variants, so automatic invention of game variants, and the design books that have been written about those investigations [8, 2].